Game and Fish hunting surveys now underway

 by Wyoming Game & Fish

-Gail Sheridan, harvest survey coordinator for Game and Fish said the online survey is the most efficient way for a hunter with internet access to respond.
-"The Internet survey is more efficient, it saves WGFD about $3 per response in postage and processing over the mail in survey and it ensures greater accuracy," Sheridan said.
+Christine Leonard, harvest survey coordinator for the Game and Fish, says the online survey is the best way for a hunter with Internet access to respond.
+"The online survey is more efficient, it saves money in postage and processing over the mail-in survey and it ensures greater accuracy," Leonard said.

-Sheridan emphasized that it is important for all hunters to respond to the survey even if they didn’t harvest an animal.
+Leonard stressed that it is important for all hunters to respond to the survey even if they didnít harvest an animal.
 It is also important for hunters who were checked in the field or at a check station to respond.
-"The survey only takes 5-10 minutes to complete," Sheridan said.
-"Hunters deserve a big ‘thank you’ for completing these surveys in a timely manner."